Fouad Said

-Fouad Said (فؤاد سعيد; born 1933) is an Egyptian producer, cinematographer and filmmaker.
+Fouad Said (فؤاد سعيد; born 1933) is an Egyptian-American producer, cinematographer and filmmaker.

 Early life and education

 Said graduated from USC School of Cinematic Arts.
 He received his master's degree from University of Southern California in 1973.
 He completed his thesis on the diversification of the Cinemobile Systems company from equipment truck production to film production.

 Career

 He is best known for inventing Cinemobile, integrated mobile movie studio trucks, which was developed on the set of the TV series I Spy and proved influential in Hollywood.
 Said conceived of the precursor to the Cinemobile while working for producer Sheldon Leonard in Hong Kong.
 He converted a Ford econoline panel truck so that it would load onto cargo planes and filled it with all the necessary equipments, such as cameras and generators.
 He later earned a Scientific and Engineering Award from the Academy of Motion Picture Arts and Sciences in 1969 "for the design and introduction of the Cinemobile series of equipment trucks for location motion picture production".